ClaudioESSilva/claudioessilva.github.io/_posts/2017-09-14-powershell-from-20-minutes-to-20-seconds-change-domain-user-password-on-multiple-domains-without-login-into-each-one.md

 ---
 layout: post
-title: [PowerShell] From 20 minutes to 20 seconds - Change domain user password on multiple domains without login into each one
+title: "[PowerShell] From 20 minutes to 20 seconds - Change domain user password on multiple domains without login into each one"
 date: 2017-09-14 11:18
 author: claudiosilva
 comments: true